 Cleaning & Maintenance

-One of the biggest differences between the ENA 4 and ENA 8 is that the latter has milk frothing capabilities.
-But that also means it has more cleaning requirements as all things milk can quickly become breeding grounds for nasties if you don’t stay on top of cleaning.
+One of the biggest differences between the ENA 4 and ENA 8 is that the latter has milk-frothing capabilities.
+But that also means it has more cleaning requirements as all things milk can quickly become a breeding ground for nasties if you don’t stay on top of cleaning.
 Luckily, the ENA 8 will automatically rinse out the milk hose after each use.
 You just need to ensure the container stays sparkly clean.

 Other than this, the two machines are identical to clean.
 You still have to rinse the drip tray and grounds bin daily and wipe down the outside to keep it looking pretty.
 Jura’s automatic cleaning cycle will run daily too.

 No Jura espresso machine has a removable brew group for cleaning.
 So like it or not, that’s the same for both of these machines.